Search icon

 • Use the correct grade of engine oil that is compatible with CNG fuel.

-• Carry out regular engine check up as the engine is prone to wear and tear using CNG fuel.
+• Carry out regular engine check-ups as the engine is prone to wear and tear when using CNG fuel.

 • Do not push/over-rev the engine when running on CNG fuel.
 It is normal to expect a power reduction.

-• Usage of AC puts more load on the engine.
+• The usage of AC puts more load on the engine.
 So, CNG may affect the cooling system.

 • Check the fuel lines for any leakages at regular intervals.